ttab/amqp-as-promised/README.md

     `correlationId` headers are set automatically.
  3. Waits for a reply on the return queue, and resolves the promise with the contents of the reply.
 If no reply is received before the timeout, the promise is instead rejected.
+Replies that are JSON objects that have an `error` property set are assumed to be remote errors, and will result in a rejected promise.

 #### Parameters